EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 The OSCORE specification {{RFC8613}} makes use of the 'kid context' header parameter in the COSE object to indicate which OSCORE security context to use.

+## EDHOC with alternative authentication methods
+{{edhoc}} describes the use of EDHOC in combination with certificates during the initial bootstrap phase.
+The latter requires that the Implicit TA is equipped with certificates capable of authenticating the EST-oscore server.
+Since EDHOC also supports authentication with RPKs and PSKs, the Implicit TA can be populated alternatively with RPKs and PSKs.
+Similarly to {{edhoc}}, client authentication can be performed with long-lived RPKs or long-lived PSKs, installed by the manufacturer.
+Re-enrollment requests can be authenticated through a valid certificate issued previously by the EST-oscore server or by using the key material available in the Implicit TA.

 # CBOR Encoding of EST Payloads